-cvc5 is the successor of CVC4 [6].
-It is an SMT solver based on the CDCL(T) architecture [53] that includes built-in support for many theories, including linear arithmetic, arrays, bit vectors, datatypes, finite sets and strings.
+cvc5 is the successor of CVC4 7.
+It is an SMT solver based on the CDCL(T) architecture 59 that includes built-in support for many theories, including linear arithmetic, arrays, bit vectors, datatypes, finite sets and strings.
 It incorporates approaches for handling universally quantified formulas.
 For problems involving free function and predicate symbols, cvc5 primarily uses heuristic approaches based on conflict-based instantiation and E-matching for theorems, and finite model finding approaches for non-theorems.
 Like other SMT solvers, cvc5 treats quantified formulas using a two-tiered approach.
 First, quantified formulas are replaced by fresh Boolean predicates and the ground theory solver(s) are used in conjunction with the underlying SAT solver to determine satisfiability.
 If the problem is unsatisfiable at the ground level, then the solver answers "unsatisfiable".
 Otherwise, the quantifier instantiation module is invoked, and will either add instances of quantified formulas to the problem, answer "satisfiable", or return unknown.
 Finite model finding in cvc5 targets problems containing background theories whose quantification is limited to finite and uninterpreted sorts.
-In finite model finding mode, cvc5 uses a ground theory of finite cardinality constraints that minimizes the number of ground equivalence classes, as described in [64].
+In finite model finding mode, cvc5 uses a ground theory of finite cardinality constraints that minimizes the number of ground equivalence classes, as described in [70].
 When the problem is satisfiable at the ground level, a candidate model is constructed that contains complete interpretations for all predicate and function symbols.
-It then adds instances of quantified formulas that are in conflict with the candidate model, as described in [65].
+It then adds instances of quantified formulas that are in conflict with the candidate model, as described in [70].
 If no instances are added, it reports "satisfiable".

-cvc5 has native support for problems in higher-order logic, as described in 5.
+cvc5 has native support for problems in higher-order logic, as described in .
 It uses a pragmatic approach for HOL, where lambdas are eliminated eagerly via lambda lifting.
 The approach extends the theory solver for quantifier-free uninterpreted functions (UF) and E-matching.
 For the former, the theory solver for UF in cvc5 now handles equalities between functions using an extensionality inference.
 Partial applications of functions are handle using a (lazy) applicative encoding where some function applications are equated to the applicative encoding.
 For the latter, several of the data structures for E-matching have been modified to incorporate matching in the presence of equalities between functions, function variables, and partial function applications.

-For handling theorems, cvc5 primarily uses conflict-based quantifier instantiation [63] [4], numerative instantiation [62] and E-matching. vc5 uses a handful of orthogonal trigger selection strategies for E-matching, nd several orthogonal ordering heuristics for enumerative instantiation.
+For handling theorems, cvc5 primarily uses conflict-based quantifier instantiation [69, 5], numerative instantiation [68] and E-matching. cvc5 uses a handful of orthogonal trigger selection strategies for E-matching, and several orthogonal ordering heuristics for enumerative instantiation.
 For handling non-theorems, cvc5 primarily uses finite model finding techniques.
 Since cvc5 with finite model finding is also capable of establishing unsatisfiability, it is used as a strategy for theorems as well.

+cvc5 is implemented in C++.
+The code is available from

+https://github.com/cvc5/cvc5

-$\operatorname{cvc5}$ is implemented in C++.
-The code is available from https://github.com/cvc5/cvc5 cvc5 has support for fine-grained proofs, which will be generated in solutions this year.
-Due to performance overhead in generating proofs, we expect the performance of cvc5 to degrade slightly with respect to CVC4 last year.
-Otherwise, the first-order theorem proving and finite model finding capabilities of cvc5 have undergone minor improvements, particularly to enumerative instantiation.
-Hence, cvc5 will perform comparably to previous versions of CVC4.
+cvc5 has support for fine-grained proofs, which will be generated in solutions this year.
+The first-order theorem proving and finite model finding capabilities of cvc5 have undergone minor improvements in the past year.
+Hence, cvc5 will perform comparably to its performance the previous year.

-7.5 Drodi 3.1.5
+7.4 Drodi 3.3.3

-Oscar Contreras Amateur programmer, Spain
+Oscar Contreras Amateur Programmer, Spain

-Drodi 3.1 is a very basic and lightweight automated theorem prover.
+Drodi is a very basic and lightweight automated theorem prover.
 It implements ordered resolution and equality paramodulation inferences as well as demodulation and some other standard simplifications.
-It also includes its own basic implementations of clausal normal form conversion [54], AVATAR architecture with a SAT solver [142], Limited Resource Strategy [66], discrimination trees as well as KBO, non recursive and lexicographic reduction orderings.
-Drodi produces a (hopefully) verifiable proof in TPTP format.
+It also includes its own basic implementations of clausal normal form conversion [60], AVATAR architecture with a SAT solver [143], Limited Resource Strategy [71], discrimination trees as well as KBO, non-recursive and lexicographic reduction orderings.
+Drodi produces a verifiable proof in TPTP format.

-Drodi 3.1 has a fair number of selectable strategies including, but not limited to, the following:
+Drodi 3.3 has a fair number of selectable strategies including but not limited to the following: